Walkervale

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Walkervale's median income among taxpayers is $45,318.
-The average income in the suburb is $55,999.
-This is lower than national averages.
-Rest of Qld has a median income of $53,146 and an average of $66,593.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes for Walkervale as of September 2025 would be approximately $49,809 (median) and $61,549 (average).
-Census data indicates household, family, and personal incomes in Walkervale fall between the 10th and 13th percentiles nationally.
-The earnings profile shows that 30.1% of residents earn between $1,500 - 2,999, reflecting regional patterns where 31.7% similarly occupy this range.
-Housing affordability pressures are severe in Walkervale, with only 84.8% of income remaining, ranking at the 12th percentile nationally.
+AreaSearch's latest postcode level ATO data released for financial year 2023 shows Walkervale's median income among taxpayers is $45,318, with an average of $55,999.
+This is lower than the national average, compared to Rest of Qld's median of $53,146 and average of $66,593.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $49,809 (median) and $61,549 (average) as of September 2025.
+Census data reveals household, family and personal incomes in Walkervale all fall between the 10th and 13th percentiles nationally.
+The earnings profile shows the $1,500 - 2,999 bracket dominates with 30.1% of residents (913 people), reflecting patterns seen at regional levels where 31.7% similarly occupy this range.
+Housing affordability pressures are severe, with only 84.8% of income remaining, ranking at the 12th percentile nationally.

 Frequently Asked Questions - Income